How to Evaluate Your Loved One for Senior Care

 What Level of Care Does Your Parent Need?

 There are several levels of senior care.
-The first level, in-home care services, is for parents who need a helping hand to get through the day.
-These services can be simple, like making sure that your parent is taking their medication at the appropriate times.
+The first level, in-home care services, is for seniors who need a helping hand to get through the day.
+These services are called the “activities of daily living” and can be simple, like making sure your parent is taking their medication at the appropriate times.
 Other in-home care services include:

 - Meal preparation